TarunAkash/hoist-anticipated-expressions/README.md

 The duplicated `mul` and `add` instructions in `then`/`else` are replaced by a single computation in `entry`.

-Here’s the **Our Approach** part in simple Indian English, detailed version:

 ```markdown
 ## Our Approach